spacetelescope/gwcs/docs/gwcs/user_introduction.rst

 The data in this example does not have any interesting features.
 It is provided mainly to indicate the boundaries for the spectrum in pixels.

 Again, we have to be careful about the order of coordinates.
-The GCS transformation expects coordinates in x, y order, opposite of the Python numpy convention for pixel coordinates.
+The GWS transformation expects coordinates in x, y order, opposite of the Python numpy convention for pixel coordinates.